code-iddih/task-phase-03-week-01-code-challenge/README.md

-# Phase 3 : Week-01 Coding Challenge.
+# Phase 3 : Week-01 Code Challenge.

 ## Overview
 This repository contains solutions to the Python Coding Assessment, which evaluates fundamental Python concepts.
 The tasks cover basic data structures, functions, decorators, sequences, sets, dictionaries, and object-oriented programming.
 Each task is designed to assess my understanding and application of these concepts in Python.